 - Do you want to assemble your own team of artists, writers, colorists, and letterers?

-- Do you want to write and illustrate a graphic novel to be published traditionally?
+- Do you want to write and illustrate a graphic novel to be published with traditional literary publishers?

-- Do you just want to illustrate graphic novels?
+- Do you just want to make the art for graphic novels?

 - Do you just want to write graphic novels?